 Iran has long been a key target of AIPAC's lobbying efforts.
 The group claims on its website that "Iran is the world's leading state sponsor of terror and is racing toward a nuclear weapons capability.
 Through its proxy armies of Hizballah in southern Lebanon and Hamas in the Gaza Strip, the Iranian regime is supporting terrorists that have carried out attacks on American troops and Israeli civilians."

-Among its objectives has been to get the United States to impose ever-tighter sanctions on Iran.
-In a June 2012 "Issue Memo" titled "While the World Talks, Iran Enriches; More Pressure Needed," AIPAC argued that talks between Iran and the U.N.
+AIPAC has been a leader in efforts to thwart diplomatic progress over Iran's nuclear program, instead promoting ever-tighter sanctions on the country.
+In a June 2012 "Issue Memo" titled "While the World Talks, Iran Enriches; More Pressure Needed," AIPAC argued that the then on-going talks between Iran and the U.N.
 Security Council and Germany (P5+1) were failing to produce results and that "crippling economic sanctions must be accelerated to prevent Tehran from achieving a nuclear weapons capability."
 The memo also dismissed any consideration of "containing" Iran and added that "the United States must make clear that it will prevent Iran from developing or acquiring nuclear weapons and that Iran will not be allowed to acquire the capability to quickly produce a nuclear weapon at a time of its choosing."

 In March 2014, as the annual AIPAC policy conference was underway in Washington, Reps.
 Eric Cantor (R-VA) and Steny Hoyer (D-MD)—both reliable AIPAC allies—circulated a letter among their colleagues saying that while they "do not seek to deny Iran a peaceful nuclear energy program," they were concerned that "Iran will use prolonged negotiations as a tool to secure an economic lifeline while it continues to make progress towards a nuclear weapon."
 Expressing concern about "Iran's state sponsorship of terrorism, its horrendous human rights record, its efforts to destabilize its neighbors, its pursuit of intercontinental ballistic missiles, and its threats against our ally, Israel, as well as the fates of American citizens detained by Iran," they concluded with the typical hawkish refrain, "we must keep all options on the table to prevent this dangerous regime from acquiring nuclear weapons."